microsoft/MicroHack/03-Azure/01-04-AI/01_Azure_OpenAI_Service/challenges/challenge-2/solution.md

 ![image](images/function_deployment_14.png)

 On the next page you can select the permissions you would like your Function App to receive.
 For the purpose of this Microhack, simply getting the secrets from the Key Vault is enough - hence we select **Get** and continue.

 ![image](images/function_deployment_15.png)

 Now the Access Policy requires a principal.
 We select the Microhack function that we just deployed and click on **Next**.

 ![image](images/function_deployment_16.png)

 During the review you will see the object ID that was previously created for the managed identity.
-Double-check if this object ID corresponds to the value you saved earlier.
+Double-check if this object ID corresponds to the value of the managed identity.
 If it does, click on **Create** to create the access policy.

 ![image](images/function_deployment_17.png)

 Finally, we'll find out which outbound IP addresses our Azure Function can use and add these to the inbound port rules of the Azure VM created in Challenge 1.

 For this, execute the following command in your terminal and copy the output: